barrettotte/alkahest/docs/maintenance.md

 Before adding a registry, generator, profile, task, or script, ask whether one ordinary file or an existing tool already expresses the requirement.
 New abstraction is justified only after the same stable need appears more than once.
-Before the first public release, change provisional interfaces directly;
-there is no legacy compatibility contract to preserve.
+Preserve compatibility only for interfaces documented as stable; change internal interfaces directly instead of adding speculative migration layers.